7 Tips for a Better Website

 4. Update Your Content – Regularly

 It’s simply not enough to put up a website and then call it a day.
 Nobody wants to read the same book over and over again.
 The same goes for your website.
-You don’t need to an entire facelift every two months, but regularly adding interesting news stories, blog entries and case summaries, and refreshing your homepage and attorney bios at least twice a year will keep your content fresh and stimulate traffic to your site.
+You don’t need an entire facelift every two months, but regularly adding interesting news stories, blog entries and case summaries, and refreshing your homepage and attorney bios at least twice a year will keep your content fresh and stimulate traffic to your site.
 Updating your content regularly is also a great technique for enhancing your search engine optimization efforts.

 Bottom line: Websites shouldn't be a one hit wonder.
 Keep your readers coming back with fresh and interesting content.